wp-plugins/quick-paypal-payments/readme.txt

 === Quick Paypal Payments ===

 Contributors:
-Tags: contact form
+Tags: paypal payment form
 Requires at least: 2.7
-Tested up to: 3.4.2
+Tested up to: 3.5.1
 Stable tag: trunk

 Zero to PayPal with just one shortcode